Meet the Team

 Raja is an international consultant in strategic development, capacity building, situational analysis, social innovation, advocacy, human rights and inclusion.
 He is a former commissioner with the Ontario Human Rights Commission and is a Canada Committee member of Human Rights Watch.

-Raja is our D&I Strategy lead.
+Raja is our Strategy Lead.

 Jessica Mustachi